quisido/quisi.do/README.md

 ### Testing

-To run the linter and unit tests, use `yarn test`.
+To run the linter and unit tests with coverage reports, use `yarn test`.

-To run the unit tests in watch mode, use `yarn test-watch`.
+To run the unit tests in watch mode without coverage reports, use `yarn test-watch`.